moven/jobs/full-stack.md

 * Experience building mobile apps
 * Experience building APIs using Node.js and relational databases
 * Exposure to AWS or similar cloud computing platforms
+* Great communication skills and interact with external customers on a daily basis
 * B.S. in Computer Science, a related field, or equivalent work experience

 To excel in this role, you should possess some technical leadership skills: